This document helps to download and run the public docker image for CHT applications.

 sudo lsof -iTCP -sTCP:LISTEN -n -P | grep ':<port>'

 You can either kill the service which is occupying HTTP/HTTPS ports, or run the container with forwarded ports that are free.
-In your compose file, change the ports under medic-os:

 /boot/svc-<start/stop/restart> <service-name/medic-api/medic-sentinel/medic-core couchdb/medic-core nginx>